bergie/bergie.github.com/_posts/2013-03-22-google-glass-future.md

 Wearable computing is one of the possible trajectories we're going with, from room-sized mainframes to desk-bound personal computers to these amazing small slabs of glass and antennas we now carry in our pockets.

-Just like with [smart spaces](http://bergie.iki.fi/blog/smart-collaboration-space/), or [tablets many years ago](http://bergie.iki.fi/blog/the-real-hitchhiker-s-guide-to-the-galaxy/), I'd love to explore the new interaction possibilities.
+Just like with [smart spaces](http://bergie.iki.fi/blog/smart-collaboration-space/), or [tablets many years ago](http://bergie.iki.fi/blog/the-real-hitchhiker-s-guide-to-the-galaxy/), I'm keen to explore the new interaction possibilities.